hailmikhail/FUS_wiki/Wabbajack-Troubleshooting.md

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you lose no progress.

+In general, if there are connection issues or stuff like "Got a 521 from ...." or "Build server is down", sometimes you just need to wait it out.
+Maybe restart the process or possibly the whole PC, but don'T worry, you won't lose your progress!

 **"Missing nexusapikey"**:

 This can happen if the nexus is unavailable.
 Check if you can reach it in your browser.